shivachit1/Frames/README.md

   <div>
     <h4>Project Description</h4>
-    <p> This project is carried out to learn basics of React using redux for managing application state.
-Redux gives developer to handle any application state and </p>
+    <p> This project is carried out to learn basics of React using Redux for managing application state.
+Redux gives developer to handle any whole application state     through the application and grant access to change these states using <span>Actions</span> and <span>Reducers</span>.</p>
   </div>